 Despite only appearing in one game and its ports/remakes, Wart is one of the franchise's most popular villains.
 Being one of the few non-Bowser Big Bads in the main platformers probably helps set him apart.

 The Koopalings.
-They are quite the colorful bunch, having different personalities and different hairstyles.
-No wonder fans were upset when Bowser Jr. replaced them.
+They are quite the colorful bunch, having wildly different apperances, behavior, and voices.

 Iggy in particular stands out; the New Super Mario Bros series remade him as a Laughing Mad, Ax-Crazy boss that's capable of walking on ceilings (no, not clinging, flat out walking).

 Also Ludwig.
 Being the "boss" of the group and is portrayed as the most capable of them.

 Rosalina has become popular for being a princess that you don't have to rescue.
 Not many people were happy when Lubba replaced her in Galaxy 2and she only appears in the end.
 On the other side of things, fans were very happy when Super Mario 3D World included her as a fully playable character.
 This has gotten to the point where she was announced to be a playable character in the next Super Smash Bros., pretty much the highest honour Nintendo can give to one of its characters.

 Ever since Mario & Luigi: Dream Team, there have been two more sets of characters who've ended up becoming this, the Big Bad Antasma and the somewhat beef and muscle obsessed Massif Bros.
 Will either be Fawful's replacement as fan favorite?
 Hard to tell yet, but it's possible.